Luke Maile Preview, Player Props: Reds vs. Guardians

-On Tuesday, Luke Maile (.364 on-base percentage in past 10 games, 55 points above season-long percentage) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
+On Wednesday, Luke Maile (.394 on-base percentage in past 10 games, 76 points above season-long percentage) and the Cincinnati Reds play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
 First pitch is at 6:10 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Pirates.
+In his most recent game, he racked up three RBI (going 3-for-4 with a home run) against the Guardians.

 Sportsbook Promo Codes